 By Michael Lanza

 You need a new backpack, backpacking tent, rain jacket, boots, or a sleeping bag.
-You’ve read some reviews.
+You’ve read reviews.
 You’ve winnowed your short list to a handful of possible choices—with a significant difference in prices.
 That’s when you struggle with the question that pushes the frugality button in all of us: Why should I spend more?

-In this story, I’ll show you why some gear is more expensive and give you specific advice on buying five big-ticket items: packs, tents, rain jackets, shoes and boots, and sleeping bags.
+This story will explain why some gear is more expensive and give you specific advice on buying five big-ticket items: packs, tents, rain jackets, shoes and boots, and sleeping bags.

 The insights below will help you make smarter buying choices, stretch your gear budget farther, and feel better about it when you do spend more.